binaryWitch123/hexapod-robot/README.md

 # Hexapod Robot Platform

 Hexapod robot designed for testing hexa-model control, mechanical design learning and prove what we had learnt at university are "useful".
+It's just a platform moving robot so typicaly you can put anything on the top: arm, camera, lidar, machine gun,...

 ---